commonhaus/foundation/templates/CODE_OF_CONDUCT.md

 ---
-status: draft
+status: template-draft
+instructions: Replace [Project Name], update Contact information, delete YAML frontmatter when you are good to go
 ---
+# [Project Name] Code of Conduct

-# Commonhaus Code of Conduct
+[Project Name] has adopted the [Contributor Covenant v2.1][v2.1] as its CoC and follows [The Commonhaus Code of Conduct Policy][coc-policy] (included below).

-The Commonhaus, and every project within it, needs a clear and enforced Code of Conduct (CoC).

-## Commonhaus Contact information
+## [Project Name] Contact information

-- Each Commonhaus project will define a `CODE_OF_CONDUCT.md`.
-For issues related to a project, start there.
-- Issues related to the Commonhaus itself should be sent to `report@mailing-list` for [review](#respond-to-a-coc-issue) by the [Commonhaus Council][cc] (CC).
+- CoC reports should be sent to `report@PROJECT-mailing-list`.
-  - The [CC][cc] will follow [Commonhause CoC procedures][coc-reports] when handling CoC reports.
+  - We will follow [Commonhause CoC procedures][coc-reports] when handling CoC reports.
-  - Records will be kept in TODO-private-repository
+  - Records will be kept in `PROJECT-private-repository`
 - [Escalations](#escalate-an-issue) should be sent to `coc-escalation@mailing-list` for review by the [Code of Conduct Panel (COCP)][cocp].

-  - The [CoCP][cocp] will follow [Commonhause CoC procedures][coc-reports] when handling CoC reports and escalations.
-  - Records will be kept in TODO-private-repository
+[coc-policy]: ../CODE_OF_CONDUCT.md "TODO: full path"

-[cc]: GOVERNANCE.md#commonhaus-council "Commonhaus Council"
+[cc]: ../GOVERNANCE.md "Commonhaus Council - TODO: full path"
-[coc-reports]: conduct/handling-coc-reports.md
-[cocp]: #code-of-conduct-panel "Code of Conduct Panel"
+[cocp]: ../CODE_OF_CONDUCT.md#code-of-conduct-panel "Code of Conduct Panel - TODO: full path"
-[cocp-membership]: MEMBERS.yaml.yaml
+[coc-reports]: ../conduct/handling-coc-reports.md "Handling CoC reports - TODO: full path"

+---

 ## Our Code of Conduct